 Starting with certified disease-free rootstock is one way to reduce the odds of bringing blueberry stunt disease into your garden.
-Also, use yellow sticky sheets to monitor for signs of sharp-nosed leafhoppers and start treatments as soon as they are seen.
-Once a plant is infected with blueberry stunt disease, it must be removed and destroyed.
+Also, use yellow sticky sheets to monitor for signs of sharp-nosed leafhoppers.
+Start treatments as soon as these pests appear.
+Once infected with blueberry stunt disease, the plant must be removed and destroyed.

-Luckily, so far anyway, blueberry stunt is only found on the East Coast.
-For now.
+So far, blueberry stunt disease only occurs on the East Coast.
+For now, anyway.

-Blueberry leaf mottle, affectionately known as BLMV, is a type of Nepovirus.
-Most Nepoviruses are transmitted by nematodes, but not this one.
-[I was unable to find a usable photo of blueberry leaf mottle, but this image is close.]
+Blueberry leaf mottle, affectionately known as BLMV, is a Nepovirus.
+Nepoviruses are transmitted by nematodes most of the time.
+Not this one.
+[I couldn't find a usable photo of blueberry leaf mottle, but this image is close.]

 Unfortunately, this disease is spread by honey bees as they collect pollen.
 It can also be seed-borne, though this is rare.
 As far as I could learn, blueberry leaf mottle is currently only found in Michigan, Canada, and South Korea.
 Of course, things can change in a single day.
 Case in point, this virus has decided that blueberries are no longer their only host.
 Grapes are now on the menu.